Airbus Group appoints new boss for UK operation

 He will replace one of the aerospace industry's best known negotiators, Robin Southwell, 54, who told Reuters he had been considering stepping down for some time to embark on a career in private equity and pursue other interests.

-Airbus Group employs 17,000 people in the UK where it builds the wings of its passenger jets, including the A380 superjumbo, and supplies defense platforms such as refueling tankers.
+Airbus Group employs 17,000 people in the UK where it builds the wings of its passenger jets, including the A380 superjumbo, and supplies defence platforms such as refuelling tankers.

 "We have to be very close to them where they are our customer, and we have to try to kill them in the marketplace where they're our competitor," he told the Financial Post.